 Fun to Try

-• Keep the pancake mix but with the spices and ingredients, try:
+• Keep the pancake mix but play with the spices and ingredients, try:

 - ground juniper, potato and onion shredded and squeezed dry, and sauerkraut, fry in duck or goose fat and serve with a mustard cream sauce